codingMustache/codingMustache/README.md

 ## Joke of the Day

-People saying 'boo! to their friends has risen by 85% in the last year....
-That's a frightening statistic.
+Why don't skeletons ride roller coasters?
+They don't have the stomach for it.

 ## Daily Trivia

-What was the name of the security vulnerability found in Bash in 2014?
+What does the computer software acronym JVM stand for?
- 1. Stagefright
+ 1. Just Virtual Machine
- 2. Shellshock
+ 2. Java Visual Machine
- 3. Heartbleed
+ 3. Java Vendor Machine
- 4. Bashbug
+ 4. Java Virtual Machine

 <details>
   <summary>Answer</summary>
-  Shellshock
+  Java Virtual Machine
 </details>